locallyoptimistic/LocallyOptimistic/content/post/analytics_brain_trust.md

 People can quickly tell if you are being disingenuous and only want a job or an introduction.
 It is incredibly important not to mislead people – they are donating time to you, and you should be genuine in your goals.
 If you are looking for a job or a favor, that is a very different conversation than what I am describing here, and you will want to take a different approach

 I advise going into the conversation with the goal of learning and potentially forming a professional or personal relationship - a job or an introduction is icing on the cake.
-I met many of my closest friends in the NYC scene through conversations just like this.
+I met many of my closest friends in the NYC data scene through conversations just like this.

 During the conversation, make sure you have a list of topics you want to cover, but allow the conversation to flow naturally.
 You don't want your coffee chat to feel like an interrogation.
 Also, if you force the conversation down a specific path you may miss a relevant topic that your coffee mate is especially knowledgeable or passionate about.